On this page:

-- Manage a major committee of their choice or as assigned by the President such as the Competition Committee, Education Committee, Events Committee, Membership Committee, Nominations Committee, Publicity Committee, or the Volunteers Committee.
+- Manage a major committee of their choice or as assigned by the President such as the Competition Committee, Events Committee, or the Membership Committee.
 (A major committee is defined as one that consists of several members and enables the First Vice President to learn people and task management skills.)

 - Although not required, it is desirable for the Second Vice President to run for First Vice President the following year.